• Home

 • The need for everything to be perfect (tidiness, numbers & alignment, etc) leading to repeatedly touching things or arranging them into a neat order or repeating numbers and phrases

-Hypnotherapy can reduce OCD symptoms by lowering the underlying anxiety, enabling usto take back control.
-Hypnotherapy is used to retrain the mind to lower the importance attached to unwanted thoughts, leading to more balanced thought processes by taking back control of the imagination and learning to separate reality from the imagined.
+Hypnotherapy can assist with OCD symptoms by lowering the underlying anxiety, enabling usto take back control.
+Hypnotherapy is used to retrain the mind to lower the importance attached to unwanted thoughts, which can lead to more balanced thought processes by taking back control of the imagination and learning to separate reality from the imagined.

 b.
 Nail biting & thumb sucking